Seirdy/seirdy.one/content/posts/website-best-practices.md

 [^35]: Screen readers aren't alone here.
 Several programs strip inline formatting: certain feed readers, search result snippets, and textual browsers invoked with the `-dump` flag are some examples I use every day.

 [^36]: I excluded PageSpeed Insights and GTMetrix since those are mostly covered by Lighthouse.
+I excluded [Hardenize](https://hardenize.com/) and [CryptCheck](https://cryptcheck.fr/), since their scope is covered by Internet.nl.

     I excluded Security Headers, since its approach seems to be recommending headers regardless of whether or not they are necessary.
 It penalizes forgoing the <code>Permissions-<wbr />Policy</code> header even if the CSP blocks script loading and execution; see [Security Headers issue #103](https://github.com/securityheaders/securityheaders-bugs/issues/103).
 I personally find the <code>Permissions-<wbr />Policy</code> header quite problematic, as I noted in August 2021 on [webappsec-permissions-policy issue #189](https://github.com/w3c/webappsec-permissions-policy/issues/189#issuecomment-904783021).
+Finally, Security Headers doesn't have in-depth checks of the _values_ of headers; Internet.nl does a much better job of that.
+Security should be a thoughtful process, not a checklist.

 [^37]: My site caches HTML and RSS feed for a few hours.
 I disagree with webhint's recommendations against this: cache durations should be based on request rates and how often a resource is updated.
 I also disagree with some of its `content-type` recommendations: you don't need to declare UTF-8 charsets for SVG content-type headers if the SVG is ASCII-only and called from a UTF-8 HTML document.
 You gain nothing but header bloat by doing so.